The Benefits of a 30 Minute Morning Walk

-There are various ways to lose weight and maintain a healthy lifestyle.
-However, you should not forget about the necessary exercise that should be done continuously and not only for short periods of time, but with long intervals between each one to lose weight.
+There are several ways to lose weight and maintain a healthy lifestyle.
+However, there are great benefits in continuous exercise, not only exercise for short periods of time.
 This is why we recommend doing a minimum of 150 minutes of moderate physical activity every week.
-To prevent diseases like high blood pressure, embolism, depression, certain types of cancer, heart attacks, obesity, and to have a long life, we suggest taking a thirty-minute morning walk as often as possible.
+To help prevent diseases like high blood pressure, embolisms, depression, certain types of cancer, heart attacks, obesity, we suggest taking a thirty-minute morning walk as often as possible.

-Before starting to walk, the person should warm up and then stretch after their body cools down.
+Before starting the morning walk, the person should warm up, and then stretch well after the exercise.
+When stretching:

 - Don’t stretch more than what your body is capable of

 - Breathe constantly during the stretch